-Happy holidays!
+How to make a Candy Train for Christmas!
 The other day we made a candy sleigh and we had SO much fun that we decided to make a candy train to go with it!
-Just like the candy sleigh, you can mix and match candy choices, get creative, or make it exactly like I have in the pictures.
+Just like the candy sleigh, you can mix and match candy choices, get creative, or make it exactly as I have in the pictures.
 You can’t go wrong!
 They can be given as gifts, used as decorations, or made just for fun.
-So, grab a cold cup of milk (because you know you’ll want to snack on some chocolate while you make these) and just watch at how fun and easy they are to assemble…
+So, grab a cold cup of milk (because you know you’ll want to snack on some chocolate while you make these) and just watch how fun and easy they are to assemble…

 - Low heat glue gun (just a cheap glue gun)

 - Altoids tins

 - Glue the chocolate coins to the Altoids tin to make 4 wheels

 - Attach the Life savers on top of the Altoids tin.

 - Remove the paper from the top of a Hershey’s kiss and hot glue it upside down to the front of the train.

 - Stack 2 mini chocolate bars and a Mini Reeses Cup towards the back on the train.

 - Put a chocolate Santa in the conductor’s seat!